How to Stick with What WorksFeb 03, 2024

 “Taking away half of somebody's blood, when they are not feeling well, sounds like a great idea.”

-I sometimes think of this example when I see men and women, over the age of 40, blindly signing up for "anti-aging" programs that pump you with testosterone and growth hormone.
+I sometimes think of this example when I see men and women, over the age of 40, blindly signing up for "anti-aging" programs that recommend testosterone replacement therapy.

 By the way you can't "reverse" aging, only slow it down.